 Family: Urticaceae

 Māmaki is a valuable native shrub.
 This species is both variable and beautiful.
-Leaf size, stem diameter, color, leaf texture, vein color, and leaf color can differ between plants.
-However, fruit always looks the same, no matter the māmaki plant.
-Both female and male flowers are insignificant.
+Leaf size, texture, color, and venation color can differ between varieties.
+Leaves tend to be darker green on top, white to gray underneath, and have serrated margins.
+Fruits are small white and almost gelatinous with a subtly sweet flavor.
+Both female and male flowers are insignificant and form along leaf axils.
 Following female flowers, white berries are born in pairs off the stem.
 Inside are tiny black seeds.
-There are 100’s of seeds per plant, maybe 1,000’s.
-Although a member of the Nettle family, it does not produce stinging hairs.
-Like most native species, mamaki lost its defenses during the long process of evolution.
+There are hundreds of seeds per plant, maybe even thousands.
+Although a member of the nettle family (Urticaceae), māmaki does not produce stinging hairs.
+Common to other Hawaiian plants, māmaki lost its defenses during the long process of evolution in isolation away from herbivores.

 Plant Uses: